donydony2009/ObisidianResearch/Research/ToMove/Their interests.md

 - Act as Designated Responsible Individual (DRI) working on call to monitor system/product feature/service for degradation, downtime, or interruptions.
 - Embody our [culture](https://careers.microsoft.com/v2/global/en/culture) and [values](https://www.microsoft.com/en-us/about/corporate-values).

+#### Senior software engineer - 27 days ago- Azure Container Instances
+- **This is a solution for running containers in the Cloud**
+- Partners with appropriate stakeholdes to determine user requirements for a set of scenarios - keyword **Collaborations/Stakeholders**

 ### Culture
 - Growth mindset - never stop growing and developing, always learn, always be curious
 - Customer obsessed - always strive to bring more value to the customer